Arformoterol (By breathing)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use arformoterol together with similar inhaled medicines such as salmeterol/fluticasone or formoterol.
+- Do not use arformoterol together with similar inhaled medicines, including budesonide/formoterol, formoterol, indacaterol, salmeterol, or salmeterol/fluticasone.

 - Some medicines can affect how arformoterol works.
-Tell your doctor if you are taking any of the following:
+Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have asthma, liver disease, heart or blood vessel disease, heart rhythm problems, high blood pressure, a seizure or thyroid disorder, diabetes, or an electrolyte imbalance (such as a low potassium level).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart or blood vessel disease, heart rhythm problems, high blood pressure, seizures, thyroid problems, diabetes, or electrolyte imbalance.

-- Do not use arformoterol if you are having any symptoms of a COPD exacerbation.
-Your doctor may prescribe another medicine for you to use instead.
+- Do not use arformoterol if you are having a severe COPD attack or if symptoms of a COPD attack has already started.
+Your doctor may prescribe another medicine for you to use in case of an acute COPD attack.
 If the other medicine does not work as well, tell your doctor right away.

 - Call your doctor if your symptoms do not improve or if they get worse.